biqblue/docs/examples/python/README.md

 python index.py
 ```

+Start it twice to see the query runs into the reservation the second time.

 ## How to implement Pick API in your project?

 Add `pick.py` file to your project, then you have to call 2 methods.